 Anyone can host or participate in a conversation.
-You might speak with just one other person, or you may have a meeting with your whole club or group to discuss inclusion.
+The more diverse the participants, the better.
+You might just speak with one other person, or you may have a meeting with your whole club or group to discuss inclusion.

 At the end of this Kit you will find some information about the diversity of the people who live in Ballarat.